AnnaA123/book-site/README.md

 # book-site

-Updated README.md on tuesday 4.5 and thursday 8.5 (nothing else updated in backend)
+Updated README.md on tuesday 4.5 and thursday 8.5 (nothing else updated in backend, server.js updated because of prt change for testing)

 Link to website (not always available): https://users.metropolia.fi/~annaalav/sssf/bookside/#/